RobertLeisner/Bodoconsult.AppInfrastructure/doc/Bodoconsult.App.Avalonia/README.md

 Environment.Exit(0);
 ```

-Start by creating your own app builder class similar to ConsoleAvaloniaApp1AppBuilder class based on BaseConsoleAvaloniaAppBuilderl.
+Start by creating your own app builder class similar to ConsoleWpfApp1AppBuilder class based on BaseConsoleWpfAppBuilderl.

 ## Using app start infrastructure for a OS service like WPF based apps